garlicservices/bus-bundle/README.md

 # Garlic message bus

-This bundle allow microservices communicate to each other with RabbitMQ transport
+This bundle allow microservices communicate to each other with RabbitMQ transport by providing message bus

-MessageBusBundle is a protocol for messaging among services

 ## Configuration and Usage